vatpac-technology/sops/docs/client/maestro.md

 Ensure the `ETA_FF` is accurate at least 10 minutes prior to the feeder fix.
 If the system estimate is inaccurate, use the Change ETA_FF function (right-click the flight, select Change ETA_FF) to manually adjust it.

 Remove any PETOs (Pilot Estimated Time Over) that may affect the accuracy of the system estimates.

+!!! note
+    The Hold Plugin will set a PETO on the holding point, and the waypoint immediately after it.
+Do not clear these PETOs.
+    When MAESTRO is used in conjunction with the Hold Plugin, the `ETA_FF` will be calculated based on the hold exit time.
+    Verify the ETA_FF is accurate upon cancelling a hold, and re-routing the aircraft past the holding point.

+!!! tip
+    If the ETA_FF is inaccurate, check the TAS in the flight plan is accurate.

 ### Re-routing